dieterich-lab/MiMB_JACUSA2_chapter/README.md

   <img src="https://github.com/dieterich-lab/MiMB_JACUSA2_chapter/blob/amina/img/Pattern_ecdf.png" width="500">
 </p>

-Note that rules are linked so that the workflow are determined from top (e.g. predict modification) to bottom (e.g. sort bam) and executed accordingly from bottom to top 4.
-Therefore, running ”predict modification” rule leads to excuting all rules in its pipeline.
+Note that rules are linked so that the workflow is determined from top (e.g. predict modification) to bottom (e.g. sort bam) and executed accordingly from bottom to top.
+Therefore, running ”predict_modification” rule leads to executing all rules in its pipeline.

 <p align="center">